Jacob Stockdale

-Jacob Stockdale (born 3 April 1996) is an Irish professional rugby union player who currently plays for Ulster and for Ireland.
-He plays on the wing or at fullback.
-He holds the record for tries scored in a single Six Nations Championship, scoring seven tries for Ireland in the 2018 tournament, for which he was also named Player of the Championship.
+Jacob Alexander Stockdale (born 3 April 1996) is an Irish professional rugby union player who plays as a wing for United Rugby Championship club Ulster and the Ireland national team.

+From 2018 to 2025 he held the record for tries scored in a single Six Nations Championship, scoring seven tries for Ireland in the 2018 tournament, for which he was also named Player of the Championship.
+The record was eventually beaten by Louis Bielle-Biarrey's eight tries in the 2025 tournament.
 He won the Nevin Spence Irish Young Player of the Year award in 2018, and was nominated for EPCR European Player of the Year in 2019.

-Biography
+Early life

 He was born in Newtownstewart in County Tyrone before his family settled in Lurgan.
 He grew up idolising Tommy Bowe and Jonah Lomu.
 He attended Wallace High School in Lisburn, where he played in the back row before moving to centre.
 He played for the school's first team in his final year, was selected for Ireland at Schools and under-18 level, and was named Ulster Schools Player of the Year in the 2014 Ulster Rugby Awards.